stereolabs/zed-ros-wrapper/latest_changes.md

 v3.5.x
 ---------
 - Add support for ROS Noetic
+- Add support for SDK v3.5
+- Add support for the new ZED 2i
 - Add new parameter `pos_tracking/pos_tracking_enabled` to enable positional tracking from start even if not required by any subscribed topic.
 This is useful, for example, to keep the TF always updated.
+- Add new example to start multiple ZED Nodelets inside the same nodelet manager
+- Fixed issue #690

 v3.4.x
 ---------